Borealiscodes/ndh-dimensional-architecture/docs/guides/top-level-workflow.md

 After each commit, return to Stillness.

 Stillness is part of the workflow.
-It keeps UMA non‑collapsing, non‑accelerative, and ND‑safe.
+It keeps UMA non-collapsing, non-accelerative, and ND-safe.

 Stillness is where the next idea arrives.